Carroll County, Maryland

 Driving Tours!
 Take a leisurely ride through some of our most scenic back roads while tracing troop movement and observing Civil War points of interest.
 Our Civil War Driving Tour will provide you with the route that some 60,000 Union and Confederate soldiers marched through.
 The two-part brochure describes the history and the actual driving tour with map.
 Sites are clearly marked and the tour is arranged so that you can begin at most any of our towns.

 Shopping!
 Carroll County offers the antique seeker a potpourri of shops.
 Most of our small towns have multiple antique shops with Westminster the site of an Antique Mall.
-In addition, we have a very unique shop in New Windsor, SERRV International, which provides an outlet for artisans from third world nations.
-These artisans produce museum-quality jewelry, carpets, baskets, and decorative items all at very reasonable prices.
 Our small towns are full of quaint shops to explore providing you with just the right gift item or souvenir of your trip.